-A Unified Forecast System (UFS) Workflows Workshop and review of the Configuration manager for Research and Operational Workflows (CROW) software will be held April 28–30, 2020.
-These events are organized by George Mason University, the Developmental Testbed Center, the National Oceanic and Atmospheric Administration, and the National Center for Atmospheric Research.
-The first day will be dedicated to the CROW review, followed by the two-day UFS Workflows Workshop.
-Attendees may choose to attend the CROW review, the Workflows Workshop, or both.
+A Unified Forecast System (UFS) Workflows Workshop and review of the Configuration manager for Research and Operational Workflows (CROW) software was held April 28–30, 2020.
+These events were organized by George Mason University, the Developmental Testbed Center, the National Oceanic and Atmospheric Administration and the National Center for Atmospheric Research.
+The first day was dedicated to the CROW review, followed by the two-day UFS Workflows Workshop.

-At the CROW review, participants can expect to hear lectures about the design and capabilities of CROW and its implementation in the Hurricane Analysis and Forecast System (HAFS).
-A demo of the CROW software in HAFS will be conducted, and participants will have the opportunity to share feedback on whether CROW should be permanently included within the HAFS workflow.
-Read-ahead materials and exercises will be distributed electronically by the registration deadline so that attendees can begin to familiarize themselves with the CROW implementation in HAFS.
+At the CROW review participants heard lectures about the design and capabilities of CROW and its implementation in the Hurricane Analysis and Forecast System (HAFS).
+A demo of the CROW software in HAFS was conducted and participants had the opportunity to share feedback on whether CROW should be permanently included within the HAFS workflow.

-The UFS Workflows Workshop will allow participants to learn about the capabilities and design of various workflows that drive different UFS applications, including the UFS Medium-Range Weather, UFS Short-Range Weather, and UFS Hurricane applications.
+The UFS Workflows Workshop allowed participants to learn about the capabilities and design of various workflows that drive different UFS applications, including the UFS Medium-Range Weather, UFS Short-Range Weather and UFS Hurricane applications.
 The term “workflow” refers to a variety of components that are critical to automating the task of running a modeling system.
-These components include a configuration manager that sets up and defines experiments (e.g., CROW), a workflow manager (e.g., Rocoto, Cylc, ecFlow), scripts (e.g., the global workflow script), and a data management system (e.g., the SQL database in HWRF).
-Discussions will focus on fostering collaboration between different groups who are using and/or developing these various components of UFS workflows and on potential opportunities to reduce duplication across them, and will include breakout group discussions on specific topics listed in the agenda.
+These components include a configuration manager that sets up and defines experiments (e.g. CROW), a workflow manager (e.g., Rocoto, Cylc, ecFlow), scripts (e.g., the global workflow script) and a data management system (e.g., the SQL database in HWRF).
+Discussions focused on fostering collaboration between different groups who are using and/or developing these various components of UFS workflows and on potential opportunities to reduce duplication across them and included breakout group discussions on specific topics listed in the agenda.